Dual Diagnosis: Borderline Personality Disorder

 Within a dedicated rehab centre, an individual can detox with their health being constantly monitored.
 Medicinal substitutes can also be prescribed to reduce withdrawal symptoms if required.

 Alongside this weaning of the body, an individual can also benefit from therapy.
 Cognitive Behavioural Therapy (CBT) is a popular option, designed to help an individual recognise what situations prompt them to use a certain substance.

 This often works in tandem with therapies relating to the roots of an individual’s BPD, emphasising the importance of treating both conditions simultaneously.

 How to get more information

 If you or someone you know is struggling with borderline personality disorder, it is important to seek help and speak to a medical professional.
-Speak to a GP to discuss what support and treatment options are available.
+Speak to a GP to discuss what local support and treatment options are available.